darmie/KaaL/docs/MICROKERNEL_CHAPTERS.md

 ## Overview

-This document structures the Rust microkernel development into **8 distinct chapters**, each building upon the previous one.
+This document structures the KaaL microkernel development into **8 distinct chapters**, each building upon the previous one.
 Each chapter has:
 - Clear objectives and deliverables
 - Step-by-step implementation guide
 - Testing criteria
 - Documentation requirements
 - Estimated timeline

+The KaaL microkernel is built from scratch in Rust, implementing capability-based security, IPC, memory management, and scheduling for ARM64 platforms.

 **Total Timeline**: 9-12 months
 **Commitment**: 1-2 developers full-time